agrifooddatacanada/format_options/README.md

 # OCA and the format overlay

 In Overlays Capture Architecture (OCA) the expected format for data is often expressed in RegEx (regular expressions).
 When expressed in RegEx data can be verified for correctness.
 Within [OCA Composer](https://www.semanticengine.org), which helps users write OCA schemas with a friendly user interface, users can add format rules to their schemas from drop-down lists.
-The contents of those list are generated from the appropriate format code .csv files listed in this repository.
+The contents of those list are generated from the appropriate format codes listed in this repository.

 # Suggest or request a format entry.